yogheswaran-A/workspacewebsite/content/blogs/Toward Falsifying Causal Graphs Using a Permutation-Based Test.md

 ## Introduction

 This is about the paper [Toward Falsifying Causal Graphs Using a Permutation-Based Test](https://arxiv.org/abs/2305.09565).
-This is a quick and brief notes on what question this paper aims to solve.
+This is a my notes on what question this paper aims to solve and how.

 ### Contents
 - The problem statement